Lekshmi288/Data-Driven-Analysis-of-Vertical-Motions-in-Milky-Way-Stars/README.md

    ◆ For young stars without line-of-sight velocities, derived vertical velocities using just their proper motions, accounting for Galactic rotation and solar motion using Drimmel et al. (2000) approximations.

    ◆ Applied Gaussian smoothing to better visualize trends and reduce noise in kinematic data, helping to highlight the underlying patterns in vertical motions which aided in the discovery of a new kinematic wave in the Milky Way.

+✅ Statistical Modeling:

+  ◆ Applied velocity transformations, kinematic approximations, and data-driven modeling to infer vertical motions.

+  ◆ Performed Pearson correlation tests to assess the relationship between the signatures of stellar vertical motions across various catalogues and to determine their statistical significance.

+  ◆ Performed bootstrapping to estimate uncertainties in the median vertical velocities and assess the robustness of our results.
+This method provided statistical confidence in detecting vertical oscillations and ensured that our findings are statistically significant.

 ✅ Comparative Analysis: